What is “Summits On The Air” (SOTA)?

 To participate as a chaser:

-- Listen for activators on the air at the times advertised as Alerts on SOTAWATCH.ORG or notified on the SOTA_Australia mailing list (not all are notified there) or even on the SOTA and Parks activations group on Facebook, though not all are notified there either.
+- Listen for activators on the air at the times advertised as Alerts on SOTAWATCH.ORG.UK or notified on the OZSOTA mailing list (not all are notified there) or even on the SOTA and Parks activations group on Facebook, though not all are notified there either.
 Also, not all activators and chasers use Facebook.

 Make contacts with the activators and note the code for the summit they are operating from.
 Record the summit code in your log.
 Even if you don't get the location reference at the time of the contact, you can fill that in later.
 It is not a required part of each contact.

 - You earn points for each separate summit you work in each UTC day.
 For this reason, you will find some activators work stations once before 0000 UTC and once after that time.
 This is no advantage for the activator but it does help chasers earn points and most activators don't mind giving chasers the extra contact.

 - Record your contacts in the chaser log to start your award points.
 There are several ways of doing this, see below.

 - Repeat until you reach the points level needed for each award level, eg. 100 chaser points, 250 etc. You can apply for the award certificates as you reach the various point levels for each award.